Kosovo Security Force: Military industry

-Kosova Arsenal Group (KAG) and Militrex Kosova Defense (MKD) produce weapons in Kosovo.
-KAG was founded in co-operation with USA and produces ammunition.

 A contract for the establishment of an ammunition factory in Kosovo has been signed with Turkey.
 Kosovo also plans to begin drone production.

+Minister of defence of the Republic of Kosovo, Ejup Maqedonci has declared that Kosovo will be a co-producer of SHOTA, and that the production of this vehicle will start right after the final agreement which is expected to conclude in 2026.

+Trilateral-Agreement between Albania, Kosovo and Croatia to produce SHOTA.